This is the cake that children dream of the night before their birthday.

 - 2 tsp vanilla extract

 Heat your oven to 350 Fahrenheit.
 Lightly oil your pan, I used coconut oil.

 Sift your dry ingredients into a large bowl.

 Place your non-dairy milk into a medium sized bowl and stir in your apple cider vinegar.
 Let sit for 5 minutes.

-Okay 5 minutes have passed, add the rest of your wet ingredients to the bowl with your soy milk, including your 1/2 cup of reduced aquafaba.
+Give your aquafaba a quick whisk till it is slightly frothy.
+No need to whip it.
+Okay 5 minutes have passed, add the rest of your wet ingredients (vanilla, mayonnaise, aquafaba) to the bowl with your soy milk.

 Whisk your wet ingredients for 1 minute until just frothy.
 Pour your wet ingredients into the dry and stir of whisk to combine well.
 Do not over mix.

 Place your pan(s) in the centre rack of the oven and bake.
 My small 4 1/2 " pan took 28 minutes my large 8" pan took 36.